After doing coffee enemas for seven years, my first question: do you have the best home enema kit?

 First and foremost, whatever you put inside your body should never harm you!

-This assurance comes from the high standards for material, its purity, and effectiveness.
+This assurance comes from the high standards for material, its purity, and its effectiveness.

 Few of them!